-- IDP and vulnerable host community households have access to basic food rations (or cash assistance) to meet their nutritional needs for a period of 30 days. - IDP and vulnerable host community households are protected against climatic conditions and have improved dignity through the provision of Shelter / NFI kits - Reduce health risks of IDPs through the provision of WASH services and hygiene kits. - Students have improved access to educational facilities through the rehabilitation of schools. - Women's/men's psychosocial needs are met. - IDPs and vulnerable host community household have increased resilience and able to access
+- IDP and vulnerable host community households have access to basic food rations (or cash assistance) to meet their nutritional needs for a period of 30 days. - •IDPs, returnees and vulnerable host community households are against climatic protected conditions and have improved dignity through the provision of Shelter / NFI kits - Reduce health risks of IDPs and returnees through the provision of WASH services and hygiene kits. - •Students have improved access to educational facilities through the rehabilitation of schools. - Women's/men's psychosocial needs are met.